Kaiserrollii/KaiserBot/Cogs/StockInfo.md

 **No suffix required**: NASDAQ, NYSE, S&P 500, AMEX, DOW

-Checking listings from these DO NOT require a suffix.
+Checking listings from these DOES NOT require a suffix.

 Example: `k.stock AAPL short`